TheMrMilchmann/TheFenceUnleashed/README.md

 sorts of fence gates.
 Thus, it is very likely, but not guaranteed that it will work with fence gates from other mods too.

-> Can I use The Fence Unleashed in my mod-pack?
+> Can I use The Fence Unleashed in my modpack?

 Yes, please respect the [license terms](./LICENSE).